triangledirt/books/Under the Stars.md

 I finish my clothes and am sad to leave the laundromat.
 That was a nice little pocket of time, in there, journal writing, coming up with new ideas, not talking to anyone.
 I schlep my bag and head up the street.

 They begrudgingly give me an application at the McDonald's.
-Everyone behind the counter is hispanic.
+Everyone behind the counter is Hispanic.
 I sit in a booth with my bag facing me and fill it out.

 I lie about my job history, because no one at McDonalds's wants to hear that I made more in a year than they make in ten.
 It begs the question: why do you want to work here?
 I put down my previous dishwashing job and leave it at that.